sajathfirthows/terraform-state-dr/README.md

 # terraform-state-dr (disaster recovery)
 A production-ready solution that ensures Terraform state is resilient across regions - a disaster recovery (DR)–ready backend.

 Designing a Disaster-Recovery Ready Terraform Backend with Cross-Region Replication on AWS

+How I Built a Disaster-Recovery Ready Terraform State Backend with Cross-Region Replication on AWS

 ## Introduction